 5 18 18 0.3872

-Provide the results on CD in an ASCII file and a PDF file named “XXX09Loss Cost Contour” where XXX denotes the abbreviated name of the modeling organization.
+Provide the results in an ASCII file and a PDF file named “XXX11Loss Cost Contour” where XXX denotes the abbreviated name of the modeling organization.
 The ASCII file will have 3 x 682 = 2,046 rows.

 Display the mean of the 100 input vectors as contour plots for each hurricane category as shown in Figures 11 to 13 (use the suggested contour levels in these figures).